-There is no CMF for this countermeasure; however the costs are not expected to exceed \$500.
+There is no CMF for this countermeasure; however the costs are not expected to exceed \$500 so we recommend implementing this countermeasure.

-6.3.3 Correct Alignment Discontinuity in Southbound Direction
+Correct Alignment Discontinuity in Southbound Direction

 In the southbound direction there is an alignment discontinuity that occurs wherein there is a tangent section of roadway between two curves, but within an intended smooth curve.
 We are unsure why the roadway was built this way as the design drawings do not show this occurring.
 It is difficult to attribute any collisions to this geometric aspect, however, it is clear that it catches drivers off-guard and leads to wandering in the lanes.
 The City could consider smoothing out the alignment through the use of pavement markings by shifting the flat area by approximately 1.6 metres, as shown in Figure 35.
-This would allow the outside yellow line to fall within the existing roadway platform.
+This would allow the outside yellow line to fall within the existing roadway platform, although it would be on the current paved shoulder and would require filling and regrinding of the existing edgeline rumblestrips.
+Final recommendations for this countermeasure would require additional examination of the road design that was not possible with the data provided for this study.

-Figure 35 - Potential Pavement Marking Adjustment
+Figure 33 - Potential Pavement Marking Adjustment